michalstefanow/bnb-fourmeme-bundler/README.md

 A TypeScript-based bundler bot for executing simultaneous token purchases on four.meme launches using multiple wallets on BNB Chain (Binance Smart Chain).

+## Dev Contact

+If you have any feedback or question, please contact to dev via telegram - [mooneagle](https://t.me/mooneagle1_1).

 ## 🚀 Features

 - **Multi-Wallet Bundling**: Execute simultaneous buys from multiple wallets